bruce/ie_conditional_tag/README.md

 This plugin is only designed to work with Rails 3.0+.

-Note: We're happy to accept pull requests that add backwards compatibility with older versions of Rails.

 Copyright
 ---------

-Copyright (c) 2010 Anthony Burns, Bruce Williams.
+Copyright (c) 2010-2014 Anthony Burns, Bruce Williams.
 See LICENSE for details.

   [1]: http://paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/